How to Maximize Results on Microfilm and Microfiche Digitization Projects

 - Cost: When scanner software requires human interaction, projects cannot scale without adding more scanners and scan operators

 - Speed: Typical scanner software is slow because it runs on a single computer connected to the scanner, or on the scanner itself

 Dedicated Software for Digitizing Microfilm

 A stand-alone film / fiche software solution has the power to tackle very large or very complex digitization and conversion projects.
 For bigger projects there are distinct advantages:

 - Cost: Do more work with fewer scan operators because of highly automated conversion steps

 - Speed: Use as many computers or servers as needed to get the job done

-Learn how the U.S. Nuclear Regulatory Commission Digitized over 20 million microfiche and aperture cards in less than a year.
+Learn how the U.S. Nuclear Regulatory Commission Digitized over 20 million microfiche and aperture cards in less than one year.

 6 Features Make Digitizing Microfilm More Powerful:

 - For large projects you need to be sure you're saving time at every step.
 Choose a microfilm conversion solution that performs well with raw scanner output while operating in the fastest mode possible.

 - Automated digitization of media into individual cards, or frames.